Police Officers Faces

 License Agreement #

-• No Warranty: The dataset is provided without any express or implied warranties.
-The user is solely responsible for their utilisation of the dataset and assumes any risks associated with the exercise of the rights granted by this licence.
-It should be noted that the administrator of the Police Officers Faces (POF) dataset cannot be held responsible for any damage (physical, financial or otherwise) caused by the utilisation of the dataset.
+• No Warranty: The dataset is made available without any express or implied warranties.
+The user assumes full responsibility for their use of the dataset and acknowledges the inherent risks associated with the exercise of the rights granted under this license.
+The administrator of the Police Officers Faces (POF) dataset explicitly disclaims any liability for damages—whether physical, financial, or otherwise—arising from the use of the dataset.

 Supplemental Information #